Aging & Health A to Z

 Causes & Symptoms

 Most skin cancers, particularly basal cell and squamous cell types, are caused by exposure to sunlight.
 The ultraviolet rays of the sun—particularly UVB and UVA wavelengths—cause DNA damage in the cells.
-This may cause the cells to start dividing in an uncontrolled way.
-The resulting lesions (patches of diseased or damaged skin) usually occur on areas of the skin that have received most sun exposure.
+The resulting lesions usually occur on areas of the skin that have received the most sun exposure.
 These are typically the face, the back of the hands, and the arms.
 Your chances of having a skin cancer increases with age and lifetime sun exposure.

 The following risk factors may increase your chance of developing skin cancer: